 EIAs base returns on changes in indexes, such as the S&P 500, Russell 2000, or the European, Australia, and Far East Indexes or (EAFE).

 Two features that have the greatest effect on the amount of interest credited to an EIA are the indexing method and the participation rate.

-The indexing method is how the amount of change in the index is measured.
-An index is a statistical measure of a change in a market.
+The indexing method is how the amount of change in the value of an index is measured.
 The following are some of the most common indexing methods:

 The participation rate decides how much of the increase in the index will be used to calculate the index-linked interest.
-For example, if the calculated change in the index is 9 percent and the participation rate is 70 percent, the index-linked interest rate for your annuity will be 6.3 percent (9 percent multiplied by 70 percent equals 6.3 percent).
+For example, if the calculated change in the index is 9 percent and the participation rate is 70 percent, the index-linked interest rate for your annuity will be 6.3 percent (9 percent of 70 percent is 6.3 percent).

 Rate cap.
 Some annuities may cap the index-linked interest rate.
 This is the maximum rate of interest the annuity will earn.
 This means that if the contract has a 6 percent cap rate, then 6 percent would be credited.
 Not all annuities have a rate cap.

 Floor on equity index-linked interest.
 The floor is the minimum index-linked interest rate you will earn.
 The most common floor is zero percent.
 A zero percent floor ensures that even if the index decreases in value, the index-linked interest you earn will be zero and not negative.
 Like rate caps, not all annuities have a stated floor on index-linked interest rates.
 All fixed annuities have a minimum guaranteed value.

 Averaging.
 Some companies use the average of an index's value rather than the actual value of the index on a specified date.
 The index averaging may happen at the beginning, the end, or throughout the entire term of the annuity.